 October 2024

-Masek et al, EMBO Molecular Medicine, out now!
+Masek et al, EMBO Molecular Medicine, out now, and highlighted in KI News!
 Patients with Alagille syndrome have an atypical fibrotic response to liver disease.
 In this paper, we discovered and dissected apart the role of the dysregulated immune system and liver developmental delay in controlling the fibrotic response to cholestasis in a mouse model of Alagille syndrome.
 This is a project Dr Masek started as a postdoc in the Anderson lab, and then finalized in collaboration with the lab he established at Charles University in Prague.

 September 2024